 These chronic headaches eventually forced us to address the fact that the building is situated in a natural watershed that is vital to the region.
 Despite our attempts to curtail its progress, this water is determined to reach its appointed destiny – the Long Island Sound – even if the path goes right through our classrooms!
 We have subsequently designed a drainage system that works “with” and not “against” the natural flow of water into adjacent wetlands.
 Some of that run off is now being directed to storage units that will eventually irrigate the garden.
 This is only one of a multitude of discoveries that we anticipate making - as this project continues to move forward.

-We were inspired when Jeff Cordulack, Events and Communication Manager of Audubon Greenwich, organized an event that focused on the screening of the film, “Nourish: Food + Community.”
+We were inspired when Jeff Cordulack, former Events and Communication Manager of Audubon Greenwich, organized an event that focused on the screening of the film, “Nourish: Food + Community.”
 The documentary explores the story of food – where it comes from, how its path to our tables affects our health and our local/global environment.
 Various guest panelists were invited to share their own insights about sourcing local foods, enhancing nutrition, and promoting the benefits of home and community gardening.
 Quoting author Michael Pollan, Jeff reminded us that “food is not just fuel.
 Food is about family.
 Food is about community.
 Food is about identity.
 And we nourish all these things when we eat well.”

 One way to strengthen the Congregation’s ties with our Audubon neighbors is through the Audubon-At-Home Program.
-Conversations with Jeff Cordulack eventually included Taralynn Reynolds, Audubon-At-Home Coordinator.
+Conversations with Jeff Cordulack eventually included Taralynn Reynolds, former Audubon-At-Home Coordinator.
 This program is designed to create healthier habitats across the community for birds, other wildlife - including people!
 The program is designed to restore the ecological integrity of each community’s respective region.
 This goal will be accomplished principally through reduced pesticide use, water conservation and quality protection, removal of invasive plants and planting native species that better support wildlife.

 An Audubon-At-Home team was contracted to conduct an environmental assessment of the church property.
 The teaching garden will be one of a number of projects that the Church will undertake in coming years to address the program’s 16 key objectives toward establishing a healthy sanctuary for ourselves and neighboring wildlife.
 It is our congregation’s desire to become an “official” Audubon-At-Home site and to participate in a community-wide effort that advocates the responsible stewardship of our surroundings.